GradientSpaces/Rectified-Point-Flow/README.md

 ## Acknowledgments

-Some codes borrow from open-source projects, including [DiT](https://github.com/facebookresearch/DiT), [PointTransformer](https://github.com/Pointcept/Pointcept), and [GARF](https://github.com/ai4ce/GARF).
-We thank their valuable contributions!
+Some codes in this repo are borrowed from open-source projects, including [DiT](https://github.com/facebookresearch/DiT), [PointTransformer](https://github.com/Pointcept/Pointcept), and [GARF](https://github.com/ai4ce/GARF).
+We appreciate their valuable contributions!

 ## License